bowman2001/perplexdoc/content/doc/site/tracking/index.md

 You can place the Fathom-ID for your site like `fathomSiteID: ABCDEFG` in the [parameter section][fid] of your configuration.

-And should you use their **custom domain** you can provide the full link like `fathomCustomDomain: https://custom.yourdomain.com` beneath.

 [gparam]: /doc/appendix/config/hugoyaml#19
 [fathomref]: https://usefathom.com/ref/CENRRH
 [fid]: /doc/appendix/config/paramsyaml#18